tier4/CalibrationTools/sensor/docs/tutorials/marker_radar_lidar_calibrator.md

 When the purple line connects the purple point (the radar estimation of the reflector) and the blue point (the lidar estimation of the reflector), the user can press the `Add lidar-radar pair` button to register them as a pair.

 Afterward, if the pair that the user added converges, it will become a converged pair, which will then be used for calibration.
-Additionally, the colors of the markers will change: the white point indicates the lidar estimation, the red point marks the initial radar estimation, and the green point signifies the calibrated estimation."
+Additionally, the colors of the markers will change: the white point indicates the lidar estimation, the red point marks the initial radar estimation, and the green point signifies the calibrated radar estimation."

 <p align="center">
     <img src="../images/marker_radar_lidar_calibrator/add2.jpg" alt="add2" width="300" height="300">